MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/Register-PSSessionConfiguration.md

 Specifies a limit for the amount of data that can be sent to this computer in any single remote command.
 Enter the data size in megabytes (MB).
 The default is 50 MB.

-If a data size limit is defined in the configuration type that is specified in the **ConfigurationTypeName** parameter, the limit in the configuration type is used and the value of this parameter is ignored.
+If a data size limit is defined in the configuration type that's specified in the **ConfigurationTypeName** parameter, the limit in the configuration type is used and the value of this parameter is ignored.